Was your home damaged in a tornado? Here’s what to do next

 The Red Cross also has a section on its website dedicated to recovering emotionally after a disaster.

-“Try to accept whatever reactions you may have,” the organization advises on the website.
+“Try to accept whatever reactions you may have,” the organization advises.
 “Look for ways to take one step at a time and focus on taking care of your disaster-related needs and those of your family.”